keleko34/pikantny/README.md

 ============
 The script can be loaded both in the head and in the body.
 All functionality is automatically loaded as soon as the file is loaded.
+*Note: include this script before any other scripts for proper implementation*
 ```
  <script src="/(node_modules|bower_modules)/pikantny/init.min.js"></script>
 ```